Car Guide: Buying A New Or Old Car

 Advantages of buying a used car

 When buying a used car, you will often pay less money for the make and model.
 You will be paying less at its been used and not brand new.
 However, the car may be in very good condition so you will be making the most of your money.
 The insurance is often lower for used cars too, due to the insurance company knowing they are reliable and have a good history.
 Depending on how well the particular make/model retains volume, you may be able to resell the car for almost as much if not more than you paid it; assuming you get a good deal in the first place.
 The lower purchase price makes it much more attainable to save up and pay cash for your car.
 This is so much better financially since you are avoiding paying all of the interest fees.
+Don’t worry if you don’t have a car factory warranty, just consider extended warranty options.
+Here on CarBibles you can see the pros and cons of an extended vehicle warranty and make the right choice.

 Disadvantages of buying a used car